 After I had our first child in late 2018, though, we traveled a lot less.
 Hernán did the legwork of finding distributors and hiring a couple of CU students to package up items.
 The very first TPK tangible product was this calligraphy kit.
 After that, we slowly added inventory.
 The shop isn’t vast, but I like it that way.
 I curate what I stock to only include items that I use and love, like iron gall ink, parallel gliders, and custom fitted oblique pens.

 6. Time Management Has Been a Learning Process

-When I first started The Postman’s Knock, nothing could stop me from working all day and night!
+When I first started The Postman’s Knock in 2012, nothing could stop me from working all day and night!
 I developed wedding invitation designs in a frenzy, stayed up until the wee hours making calligraphy, and posted to social media as much as I could.
 If I had to choose between eating a meal and working on a project, I’d always choose working on the project.
-My classic American reasoning was that successful people are busy, and of course I wanted to be successful.
+As I understood it then, successful people are busy, and of course I wanted to be successful.

-My hope is that you garnered some inspiration from this blog post, or at least learned some interesting things about TPK that you may not have known before!
+I hope that you garnered some inspiration from this blog post, or at least learned some interesting things about The Postman’s Knock that you may not have known before!
 If you have any questions, I’m always glad to answer.
-In the meantime, I hope that you have a fantastic weekend, and I thank you very much for reading!
-If you’re a subscriber, we’ll reconvene on Monday (look for a giveaway announcement in the newsletter), and if not, you can check back here on Tuesday for another blog post!
+Thanks very much for reading!